ggerganov/llama.cpp/README.md

 [llama.cpp web server](./examples/server) is a lightweight [OpenAI API](https://github.com/openai/openai-openapi) compatible HTTP server that can be used to serve local models and easily connect them to existing clients.

+[simplechat](./examples/server/public_simplechat) is a simple chat client, which can be used to chat with the model exposed using above web server (use --path to point to simplechat), from a local web browser.

 **Bindings:**

 - Python: [abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python)